bhendi-boi/dummy-repo/questions.md

     If n is even, replace n with n / 2.
     If n is odd, replace n with either n + 1 or n - 1.
     Return the minimum number of operations needed for n to become 1.
-39. The following is the definition of Sum-Product of digits of a float : the numbers at 'i'th place after the decimal point shld be multiplied with number at the 'i'th place before decimal point. i.e. 1/10th place shld be multiplied with 10s place and 1/100th place shldbe multiplied with 100s place... .
+39. The following is the definition of Sum-Product of digits of a float : the numbers at 'i'th place after the decimal point should be multiplied with number at the 'i'th place before decimal point. i.e. 1/10th place should be multiplied with 10s place and 1/100th place should be multiplied with 100s place... .
 Write an efficient algorithm to calculate the Sum-Product of digits of input float number.
 40. Print prime numbers from 1 to 100
 41. Take input integer array from user and find the maximum and minimum element in it
 42. Take an integer input and find the sum of its digits